Legislation 2026-06-10 · 8 min read

 Florida ADU Laws 2026: What Happened to SB 48 and What It Means for Homeowners

-Florida's Senate Bill 48 — which would have required every city and county to allow accessory dwelling units — failed to pass the state legislature in the 2025 session.
-The bill died in committee in March 2025 without reaching a floor vote.
-This means Florida ADU rules remain a city-by-city patchwork with no statewide mandate.
+Florida's Senate Bill 48 — which would have required every city and county to allow accessory dwelling units — has now failed twice.
+The 2025 version died in committee.
+The 2026 version got much further: it passed the full Senate 38-0 on February 4, 2026, then died in House messages on the final day of session (March 13, 2026) amid a dispute over short-term rental provisions.
+Florida ADU rules remain a city-by-city patchwork with no statewide mandate.
 Here is what Florida homeowners need to know about the current landscape and what may come next.

 What SB 48 Would Have Done

 SB 48 proposed requiring every Florida municipality and county to adopt regulations permitting ADUs in single-family zones.
-It would have prohibited local governments from banning ADUs, limited impact fees for units under 1,000 sq ft, and eliminated owner-occupancy requirements.
-However, the bill faced opposition from local government groups and some residential neighborhoods concerned about density, and it failed to advance past committee.
+It would have prohibited local governments from banning ADUs, limited impact fees, and eliminated owner-occupancy requirements.
+The 2026 version cleared the Senate unanimously — a major shift from 2025, when the bill never reached a floor vote — but House leadership let it die in messages on the last day of session over disagreements about short-term rental rules.

 View Florida →